Grokzen/redis-py-cluster/docs/Cluster_Setup.md

 A fully functional vagrant machine can be obtained at [Vagrant-redis-cluster](https://github.com/72squared/vagrant-redis-cluster).

+See repo README for detailed instructions how to setup.

+# Simple makefile

+A simple makefile solution can be found at [travis-redis-cluster](https://github.com/Grokzen/travis-redis-cluster)

-Please see repo README file for detailed instructions how to setup.
+See repo README for detailed instructions how to setup.